dividohq/mars-rover-chg/README.md

 points (`N`, `S`, `E`, `W`).

 The plateau is divided up into a grid to simplify navigation.
-An example position might be 0, 0, N, which means the rover is in the bottom left corner and facing North.
+An example position might be `0 0 N`, which means the rover is in the bottom left corner and facing North.

 In order to control a rover, NASA sends a simple string of letters.